Chaupar

 Chaupar (IAST: caupaṛ), chopad or chaupad is a cross and circle board game very similar to pachisi, played in India.
 The board is made of wool or cloth, with wooden pawns and seven cowry shells to be used to determine each player's move, although others distinguish chaupur from pachisi by the use of three four-sided long dice.
 Variations are played throughout India.
 It is similar in some ways to Pachisi, Parcheesi and Ludo.
-In most of the villages of India, this game is played by old people.

 History

-Gamesmen similar to chaupar with difference in colour schemes along with dice have been identified from Iron age, Painted grey ware period from Mathura.
+Games similar to chaupar with difference in colour schemes along with dice have been identified from Iron Age, Painted grey ware period from Mathura.
 Pachisi is originated from chaupar.
 Chopat is claimed to be a variation of the game of dice played in the epic poem Mahabharata between Yudhishthira and Duryodhan.

 Legends

-There are famous stories amongst kings passed on from generation to generation about kings who played this magnificent game.
-One particular tale tells of a King who had 2 trained mice called "Sundhree and Mundhreee".
+There are famous stories passed on from generation to generation about kings who played this magnificent game.
+One particular tale tells of a King who had 2 trained mice called "Sundari and Mundari".
 This king would distract his opponent with details, stories and tales.
-He would then casually utter "Sundhree and Mundhree"; at this point the mice would come and move the pieces around without the opponent noticing.
+He would then casually utter "Sundari and Mundari"; at this point the mice would come and move the pieces around without the opponent noticing.

 Set up

 A chopat 'board' is traditionally an embroidered cloth in the shape of a cross.
 Each arm of the cross is divided into three columns and each column is divided into eight squares.
 The “dice” are seven cowry shells.
-The “men” or pieces (Sogthi)are usually made of wood.
+The “men” or pieces (Sogtha)are usually made of wood.
 Each player has four men, although variants exist using 8 men each.